-In this document we will be talking about how to monitor Docker ( https://www.docker.com/ ) with Mackerel.
+This document explains how to monitor Docker ( https://www.docker.com/ ) with Mackerel.

 In order to understand Docker container's resource consumption, we will refer to the statistical data of the resource that Docker is using.
-The statistical data of Docker’s resource is obtained using the API (https://docs.docker.com/engine/reference/api/docker_remote_api/ ).
-Metrics can also be gathered through the cgroup’s file system for backward compatibility, but this way is deprecated.
-For technical details please refer to the official documentation (https://docs.docker.com/articles/runmetrics/).
+The statistical data of the Docker resource can obtained using this API (https://docs.docker.com/engine/reference/api/docker_remote_api/ ).
+Metrics can also be gathered through the cgroup’s file system for backward compatibility, but this method is deprecated.
+For technical details, please refer to the official documentation (https://docs.docker.com/articles/runmetrics/).

 Using mackerel-plugin-docker you can acquire cgroup statistics and have them graphed in Mackerel as custom metrics graphs. mackerel-plugin-docker is included in the official plugin pack so let’s go ahead and install that first.
 For a more specific description of this procedure please refer to Using the official plugin pack to visualize middleware metrics.